 Thursday includes Basic Science Voice Research, the Quintana Award Lecture, the Keynote Speech, our wonderful Poster Session and a Special Session in the evening.

-Friday we have the Friday Morning Special Session and about 30 Workshops in the afternoon at the Academy of Vocal Arts (directions) before the Voices of Summer Gala in the evening.
+Friday we have the Friday Morning Special Session and about 30 Workshops in the afternoon at the Academy of Vocal Arts (Directions to WORKSHOP 2018) before the Voices of Summer Gala in the evening.